 As Administrative Assistance, client interactions – in person, over the phone and online – are the core of our business.
-For this reason, it’s important we exemplify excellent customer service skills in our everyday communication.
+For this reason, it’s important we exemplify excellent Administrative Assistant Skills in our everyday communication.

 This might be easier said than done as not all of our daily interactions are pleasant – clients can be agitated, managers can be demanding, and tensions can arise.